 The Nordic countries enjoy excellent standing in most international comparisons of living standards and wellbeing.
 The Nordic welfare model is based on a shared ideal: equality, social solidarity and social security for all.

 Challenges such as continuous economic constraints, increasing average age of national populations and the increasing movement of people between countries nevertheless impose new constraints on the Nordic welfare model.

-The head office of the Nordic Centre for Welfare and Social Issues is located in Stockholm, with a branch office in Finland.
+The head office of the Nordic Welfare Centre is located in Stockholm, with a branch office in Finland.
 Its pan-Nordic board of directors is appointed by the Nordic Council of Ministers.

 The institute co-ordinates comparative studies in the Nordic countries, prepares strategic opinions for politicians, organises events, and releases publications on current welfare issues.

 Part of our work is international, working with global stakeholders in the social and health sector such as the European Union, the Council of Europe, the World Health Organization and the United Nations.

 Our focus areas

 Alcohol and drug issues